What Are Chipotles in Adobo? Plus the Chipotle Paste Hack You’ll Use on Everything

 How to Store or Freeze Chipotle Paste

 Or portion into an ice cube tray, freeze, and transfer to a freezer-safe bag.
-That way, you can grab a cube whenever you need it.
-Blend the entire can until smooth.
-Transfer to a jar and store in the fridge for up to 3 months.
+That way, you can grab a cube whenever you need it or transfer to a jar and store in the fridge for up to 3 months.

 Where to Buy Chipotles in Adobo